 How music can help

 For many people, listening to soft, relaxing music helps them transition to restful sleep.
+It doesn't work that way for me.
 I find listening to music at bedtime to be more engaging, even if it is slow and relaxing; I seem to prefer to listen than to sleep.
 However, listening to a beautiful piece of instrumental music as part of my bedtime prep can help me transition my active mind and restless body to eventual sleep.

 I have found that when I make time to delve into music during the day, I am able to sleep better at night.
 I believe this is because I often use music as a way to express emotions.
 Even just a couple of poignant songs sung at full volume, or some intense rhythmic drumming can provide enough release of pent up emotions - emotions that may otherwise try to reveal themselves more fully when I am trying to sleep.